Motorcycle DUI Accidents And Fatality Rates In California

 - Set up a consultation with a motorcycle accident attorney asap.

 - If contacted by an insurance company, decline to give statements or answer questions.
 Direct all conversations to your lawyer.

 Contact Our Oakland Motorcycle Accident Attorneys to Discuss Options

 For more information about your remedies after a motorcycle crash, please contact Venardi Zurada, LLP to schedule a free consultation.
-We can meet with you at our offices in Oakland, Walnut Creek, or Redding, CA to discuss specifics.
+We can meet with you at our offices in Oakland or Walnut Creek, CA to discuss specifics.